ma3u/BookAwardsAgent/README.md

 - **Category**: Type of award (Fiction, Non-fiction, etc.)
 - **Award Status**: Current status (Open, Closed, Upcoming)
 - **Award Website**: Official URL
+- **Vetting Notes**: Data provenance or vetting status.
+By default, all records imported by this agent are marked as `imported by Web Scraper` to distinguish them from manually entered or externally sourced records.
 - **Awarding Organization**: Organization that presents the award

 ### Submission Details